erguili/Web-Form/README.md

 A web form created with VueJS.
 This code is not my own.
-This was a follow along tutorial from The Net Ninja on Youtube.
+This is a follow along tutorial from The Net Ninja on Youtube.